MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsEdgeServer.md

 ```

 ### -MediaCommunicationPortCount
-**Below Content Applies To:** Lync Server 2010

-Total number of ports allocated for media communications.
-The default value is 10000.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Total number of ports allocated on the external Edge for media communications.
 The default value is 10000.

 ```yaml